runwayml/learn/docs/tutorial_style_transfer.md

 ### Step 5

-You should now have the model and at least one artifact installed in your disk.

 From the **Input** dropdown in the I/O View select the **File** option and choose an image.
-In this case, we will use a photo of a landscape by [Bailey Zindel](https://unsplash.com/photos/NRQV-hBF10M) we found on [Unsplash](https://unsplash.com).
+In this case, we will use a photo of a landscape by [Bailey Zindel](https://unsplash.com/photos/NRQV-hBF10M).

-**If you are running the model locally, we recommend to use reduce the size of the image for faster results.**
+?> If you are running the model locally, we recommend to use reduce the size of the image for faster results.

 ![Adaptive Style Transfer with Runway, step 7](https://runway.nyc3.digitaloceanspaces.com/documentation/0.2.0/styletransfer07.jpg)

 ### Step 6

 On the I/O View select the **Local** option in the **Output** dropdown.
-We will get the output on the local preview panel.

 ![Adaptive Style Transfer with Runway, step 8](https://runway.nyc3.digitaloceanspaces.com/documentation/0.2.0/styletransfer08.jpg)